fmaguire/mag_sim_paper/manuscript.md

 ## Discussion {#discussion}

 In this paper, we evaluated the ability of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (MGEs; i.e. genomic islands and plasmids) from metagenomic samples.
-Overall, chromosomal sequences were binned well (up to 94.3% coverage, with perfect bin purity using megahit-DASTool) however closely related genomes were consistently cross-contaminated with other sequences (e.g. _Streptococcus_ species in Fig. @fig:coverphylo, @fig:purityphylo).
+Overall, chromosomal sequences were binned well (up to 94.3% coverage, with perfect bin purity using megahit-DASTool) however closely related genomes were consistently cross-contaminated with other sequences (e.g. _Streptococcus_ species in Fig. [S1](#fig:coverphylo), [S2](#fig:purityphylo)).
 Given the importance of MGEs in the function and spread of pathogenic traits, it is particularly noteworthy that regardless of MAG binning method, plasmids and GIs were disproportionately lost compared to core chromosomal regions.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
 While some MGEs were likely recovered in more partial forms (<50% coverage), use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.